-“As a goalkeeper we knew what we would get (when Liverpool signed him aged 25),” said Klopp.
+“As a goalkeeper we knew what we would get,” said Klopp of an individual who, aged 25 when he arrived at Anfield, is perhaps yet to reach his prime.
 “As a person he has exceeded the expectation, he is an outstanding guy.
 His character, how calm he is, helps us a lot.
 His goalkeeping technique improves and improves.
 He makes difficult things look easy.”

 Alisson has a great deal of ability with his feet, but is first and foremost a brilliant shot-stopper.
 He has exceptional reactions and goalkeeping technique, and consistently provides crucial contributions in goal.

 He uses his sizeable frame to make the area through which an opponent can beat him as small as possible, but tends to use his hands to get down and make saves rather than his feet, like David de Gea.
 He stands tall for as long as possible, and then reacts quickly to athletically dive either way and get down to push the ball away.
 He stays on his toes as an opponent approaches, keeping his weight perfectly balanced so he can throw himself in either direction.